samulipo/samulipo.github.io/index.md

 ---
 ![image-title-here](/assets/pic_small.jpg){:class="pull-right"}

-I'm a philosopher of science interested in ...
+I am a postdoctoral researcher in the philosophy of science at the University of Helsinki.

-Currently I’m mainly working on projects related to two topics:
+I’m currently working on projects related to two themes:
-1. **Science as a social system.** What are the social, cognitive and institutional conditions of well-functioning collective knowledge-production?
+- **Institutional epistemology.** What are epistemically well-designed social systems like?
+That is, what are the social, cognitive and institutional conditions of well-functioning scientific research?
-2. **Evidence-based policy.** How are findings from the behavioral sciences used to inform policy design?
-How should that translation (ideally) be done?
+- **Evidence-based policy.** How are findings from the behavioral sciences used to inform policy design?
+How should that translation be done?

 I am also interested in the epistemology of simulation modeling, computational social science, AI, and issues related to natural kinds and conceptual change.

-## Current position
-Postdoctoral researcher (Academy of Finland)
-Social and Moral Philosophy, University of Helsinki
+I am affiliated with <a href="http://www.helsinki.fi/tint/" target="_blank">TINT, the Centre for Philosophy of Social Science</a> at the University of helsinki, and my research is funded by the Academy of Finland.

 ## Selected publications

 **Nudge, Boost or Design?
 Limitations of behavioral policy under social interaction.**
 Forthcoming in *The Journal of Behavioral Economics for Policy.* (w/ Jaakko Kuorikoski.
 Timo Ehrig, Konstantinos Katsikopoulos, and Shyam Sunder)

-(here a button for the full list of publications)

 ## Updates
-- blah blah
-- blah blah blah
+- ...